pacs-course/pacs-examples/Examples/src/LoadLibraries/README.md

-# An utility to load and store libraries dynamically #
+# A utility to load and store libraries dynamically #

 It is an utility, in the form of a library that enables you to
 - Load a set of shared library dynamically and store the corresponding handlers in a common repository;